liek51/civet/docs/civet_XML.md

 command is printed.
 If not specified, defaults to "stdout".

-If this tag is specified, the version information for the tool will be recorded in a version log file, which is written to the pipeline’s log directory.
+If this tag is specified, the version information for the tool will be recorded in a version log file, which is written to the pipeline's log directory.

 Example: